Wustermark station: Infrastructure

 The station building on the Lehrte Railway was south of the tracks.
 The line from Nauen that opened in 1902 passed under the Lehrte Railway about two kilometres east of the station and then ran parallel with it to Wustermark station; the junction between two lines was originally in the eastern part of the station.
 After the Second World War, a connecting curve was built from the Nauen line towards Rathenow.
 The Berlin outer ring built in 1953/54 had both northbound and southbound connecting curves to/from Wustermark.
 East of the platform on the Lehrte Railway were tracks for local freight traffic.
 The Nauen line had a separate platform on the northern side of the tracks which was connected by a pedestrian bridge.
 Immediately afterwards, the Nauen line separated from the Lehrte Railway towards Nauen.
 Thus, while the platform of the Lehrte Railway was to the west of the bridge, the platform on the Nauen line was to the east of it.

 With the construction of the high-speed line after 1995, the station was completely rebuilt and the infrastructure of the bypass railway including the link towards Nauen were demolished.
 The connection to the outer ring to the north was also taken out of use and dismantled.

 Today the station is located on the original tracks of the Lehrte Railway and consists of an island platform with two tracks; it also has a through track without a platform.
 To the north lies the double-track of the high-speed line.
 West of the station there is a connection between the old tracks and the high-speed line.
 The Regional-Express services stopping at Wustermark station change tracks on to the high-speed line, since the old line is not electrified west of Wustermark.
 East of the station, the old line is single track to the Havel Canal out and then branches to form two separate parallel tracks towards Wustermark marshalling yard and has a connection to the outer ring running south.

 The platform can be reached via a pedestrian bridge from the forecourt to the south of the tracks, but it no longer has a station building.

 At the end of 2013, two lifts were put into operation on the pedestrian bridge so that the platform is accessible for the disabled.
 The construction cost of around €1 million was mainly financed from the federal infrastructure acceleration program.

-Train services

-The station is serves by the following service(s):